Stefano Caruso

 Stefano Caruso (born 19 April 1987) is a former competitive ice dancer with dual German and Italian citizenship.
 Representing Germany with Tanja Kolbe, he won seven international medals and two German national silver medals.
 They placed eighth at the 2013 European Championships and competed at the 2014 Winter Olympics, finishing 19th.
 Earlier in his career, Caruso competed for Italy with Isabella Pajardi.

 Personal life

-Stefano Caruso was born 19 April 1987 in Rome, Italy, to a Hungarian mother and a father from Naples.
+Stefano Caruso was born on 19 April 1987 in Rome, Italy, to a Hungarian mother and a father from Naples.
 He moved to Milan in 2000.
 He studied languages and communication in Bergamo.
 In September 2013, he became a German citizen while retaining his Italian citizenship.
 In January 2014, he began working for the Bundeswehr's sports group.

 Career

 Early career

 Caruso started skating as an eight-year-old in Mentana, Rome.
 He trained in ice dance from the start and teamed up with Isabella Pajardi in 2000.
 They won the 2008 Italian national junior title and placed 9th at the 2008 World Junior Championships.
 After they split up in 2010, Caruso had tryouts with an American, Isabella Tobias, and a Canadian.